Eoin Morgan: 2016 Sri Lanka and Pakistan

 Morgan made 43 in the first ODI to help England tie the match after matching Sri Lanka's total of 286.
 He did not bat in the second match as England won the match by ten wickets.
 In the third match, he again did not bat as the match was abandoned due to rain early in England's reply to Sri Lanka's 248/9.
 He made 22 in the fourth match to help England win by six wickets, and he made 20 in the final match of the series as England scored 324 to win by 122 runs.
-In the only T20I between the sides, he made an unbeaten 47 and hit the winning runs as England won by eight wickets.
+In the only T20I between the teams, he made an unbeaten 47 and hit the winning runs as England won by eight wickets.

 Morgan made an unbeaten 33 in the first ODI against Pakistan, as England won by 44 runs on the D/L Method.
 He scored 68 in the second match as England chased down Pakistan's total of 251 to win by four wickets.
 He scored an unbeaten 57 in the third ODI as England set a world record total of 444/3 and won the match by 169 runs.
 He scored 11 in the fourth match as England won again to go 4–0 up.
 However, in the final match Morgan only made ten as England lost by four wickets, although they won the series 4–1.
-In the only T20I between the two sides, Morgan made 14 as England scored 135/7 and went on to lose the match by nine wickets.
+In the only T20I between the two teams, Morgan made 14 as England scored 135/7 and went on to lose the match by nine wickets.